-- a.
-Actively seek out relatives and fictive kin as emergency placement options for every child entering foster care. - b.
-Actively coordinate with professional organizations and minority groups to create public interest. - c.
-Contact community organizations and media to inform them about DCFS needs and successes.
+- A. Actively seek out relatives and fictive kin as emergency placement options for every child entering foster care. - B. Actively coordinate with professional organizations and minority groups to create public interest. - C. Contact community organizations and media to inform them about DCFS needs and successes.

-- d.
-Encourage resource parents to: - i.
-Make one-to-one contacts with other individuals who may be interested or have expressed interest in becoming a resource home. - ii.
-Schedule speaking engagements with community groups in order to share information about fostering. - e.
-Conduct Information Meetings.
+- D. Encourage resource parents to: - 1) Make one-to-one contacts with other individuals who may be interested or have expressed interest in becoming a resource home. - 2) Schedule speaking engagements with community groups in order to share information about fostering. - E. Conduct Information Meetings.